+33140286040 Free of charge call

 However, production costs have also risen.
 Since 2016, the costs associated with gold mining have intensified, due in particular to rising energy prices, general inflation and stricter environmental regulations.
 For many mines, higher gold prices were essential to offset these rising production costs.

 If the price of gold had remained low, many mines would have had to reduce or cease operations, which would have reduced the global supply of gold.
 The gold futures market was also very active, with the volume of open contracts at its highest level since 2020.
-This activity on the derivative market indicates that market participants expect high gold prices in the near future, which supports current demand for physical gold.
+This activity on the derivatives market indicates that market participants are anticipating high gold prices in the near future, which is supporting current demand for physical gold.

 4. Monetary policies and interest rates

 The monetary policy of central banks, particularly that of the US Federal Reserve (Fed), has a major impact on the price of gold.
-In response to high inflation, the Fed has raised interest rates at a sustained pace in 2022 and 2023, with the aim of containing the rise in prices.
+In response to high inflation, the Fed has raised interest rates at a sustained pace in 2022 and 2023, with the aim of containing price rises.
 In general, high interest rates make non-yielding assets such as gold less attractive, as investors prefer to switch to investments that offer a higher, steady yield, such as bonds.

-However, against this backdrop, the rise in interest rates did not have the desired effect on gold, for a number of reasons.
+However, against this backdrop, the rise in interest rates did not have the desired effect on gold, for several reasons.
 On the one hand, the fear of a recession due to monetary tightening pushed many investors into gold, which is seen as a safe haven in times of uncertainty.
 Secondly, real interest rates, i.e. those adjusted for inflation, have remained relatively low, which has not discouraged investors from taking an interest in gold.
-Moreover, in recent months, central banks have begun to stabilise or even lower their rates, a signal that reinforces the attractiveness of gold.
+What's more, in recent months, central banks have begun to stabilise or even lower their rates, a signal that reinforces gold's attractiveness.

 Financial crises, geopolitical tensions and economic upheavals often create a climate of uncertainty, prompting investors to turn to safe-haven assets such as gold.
 In August 2024, the financial markets were highly volatile, and the VIX (the fear index) reached levels comparable to those of 2020 and 2008, years of major crises.
-This stress on the financial markets is exacerbated by factors such as the uncertainty surrounding the US elections in 2024, which amplifies speculation about the direction of US economic policy.
+This stress on the financial markets has been exacerbated by factors such as the uncertainty surrounding the US elections in 2024, which has amplified speculation about the direction of US economic policy.

-In addition, speculation about future Fed decisions and inflation expectations are helping to maintain strong demand for gold.
+In addition, speculation about future Fed decisions, as well as inflationary expectations, are helping to maintain strong demand for gold.
 The resilience of US economic growth, which has remained above 2.5% for over a year, has also supported stock markets.
 However, financial market instability and economic tensions persist, making gold even more attractive to investors seeking security.

 6. Bank failures and geopolitical tensions